palkan/action_policy/docs/README.md

 ## Project State

-The project is in active development phase.
+The project is being used in production since mid 2018.
+Major features have been implemented, API has been stabilized.
 Check out our [development board](https://github.com/palkan/action_policy/projects/1) to see what's coming next.

 ## History